UCSCLibrary/HistoryLog/README.md

 and export of Omeka items, collection and files and allows administrators to recall this information later.

-This is not a replacement for your regular backups of the database, even if each change is logged.
+This is not a replacement for your regular backups of the database, even if each each change is logged and each record can potentially be partially recovered at any time, except  files.
+An undo button allows to recover the deletion of a record.

 Installation